itsnatscott/processing_tutorial/README.md

 #Canvas Ish
 This group project was for the Lemon cohort of the March 2015 WDI at General Assembly.
 We were given a bit of a free day to work in groups exploring technologies we hadn't previously interacted with before.

+Originally, the project seemed focused on [Processing](https://processing.org/) alone, but as members branched out and explored, we discovered there are so many different avenues upon which one can traverse.

-Our group decided to split into two groups in order to show both 3D and 2D libraries based on HTML5's `<canvas>` tag.
+Our group then decided to split into two groups in order to show both 3D and 2D libraries based on HTML5's `<canvas>` tag.
 Additionally, this let individual members of our group work on segments that were of interest to them personally using any library they wanted to use.

 ### Tools of the Trade
 Our [Trello](https://trello.com/b/De0tTe3r/general-assembly-sweet-libs-group-project)